 What happens after I submit my application to the Service Center?

-If USCIS approves the application, it will issue an EAD.
+If USCIS approves the application, they will issue an EAD.
 If USCIS wants more information, they can send a request for evidence (RFE).
 If ineligibility is determined, USCIS should indicate the reason for denial in a written notice sent to the student.
 There is no formal appeal from a denial, but the student may file a motion to reopen or reconsider the decision, if such a motion has merit.

 Students may anticipate variation in USCIS processing times for EADs.